latest news ...

 Boulder Utah view across the Circle Cliffs Glen Canyon and the Red Rock plateau

-What can you say about that?
-Not very much from the photo, but in real life you can say even less, because you're speechless, just like I was.
+What can you say about that view then?
+Not very much from the photo, of course because photos can never do justice to the scenery.
+In real life you can say even less, because you would be speechless, just like I was at that moment.

 HIGHWAY 24